KellyPared/GT-Bootcamp-credit-risk-classification20/README.md

 Logistic regression is used technique in fields like medicine, economics, and social sciences, for tasks such as predicting the likelihood of a patient having a certain disease, classifying email messages as spam or not spam, or predicting the outcome of a political election.

 ## Results
+A confusion matrix was completed on both the original analysis and the resampled analysis.
+The four type categories were analyzed.
+* True Positives (TP) represents the number of positive samples that were correctly identified as positive.
+* False Positives (FP) represents the number of negative samples that were incorrectly classified as positive.
+* False Negatives (FN) represents the number of positive samples that were incorrectly classified as negative.
+True Negatives (TN) represents the number of negative samples that were correctly identified as negative.

 <b><u>Original data 75/25 split</u></b>

 |        |  Precision    |  Recall      |  F1-Score     |